sahildiwan/sahildiwan.github.com/_posts/2014-07-17-make-this-blog-using-jekyll-deployed-on-github-pages.markdown

 ---
 layout: post
-title:  "How to make this blog using Jekyll and deploy it on Github pages"
+title:  "How to make this blog using Jekyll and deploy it to Github pages"
 date:   2014-07-17 00:08:00
 categories: jekyll update
 ---